CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experimental Details

-LLaVA-Video-178K is a video instruction-tuning dataset comprising 1.3M question–answer pairs over 178K videos ranging from 0 to 3 minutes, annotated with open-ended and multiple-choice questions generated using GPT-4o and human input.
+\myparagraph{Image data.} We train our image models on FineVision~\citep{wiedmann2025finevision} and a subset of LLaVA-OneVision-1.5~\citep{an2025llavaov15}.
 FineVision and LLaVA-OneVision-1.5 are curated collections of publicly available image–text datasets with 24M images covering captioning, chart reading, grounding and counting, mathematics, document understanding and OCR, and general VQA.
 In FineVision, we replace Doclingmatix~\citep{nassar2025smoldocling} with Docmatix~\citep{laurenccon2024docmatix} and over-sample it by a factor of 6.